Jerusalem stone: History

 According to Israeli geologist Ithamar Perath, residents of Jerusalem in antiquity built their homes from Jerusalem stone quarried in the city and used the pit that remained as a cistern to collect rainwater beneath the home.
-Ancient quarries around Jerusalem include locations that are now the East Jerusalem bus station, Rehov Hamadregot in Nahlaot, and the Garden Tomb.
+Ancient quarries in Jerusalem include locations that are now the East Jerusalem Central Bus Station, Rehov Hamadregot in Nahlaot, and the Garden Tomb.
 The remains of ancient quarries can also be seen near Yemin Moshe, in the Sanhedria neighborhood, and elsewhere.

 Municipal laws in Jerusalem require that all buildings be faced with local Jerusalem stone.
-The ordinance dates back to the British Mandate and the governorship of Sir Ronald Storrs It was originally part of the city master plan drawn up in 1918 by Sir William McLean, who had been city engineer of Alexandria at that time.
+The ordinance dates back to the British Mandate and the military governorship of Ronald Storrs, who issued the requirement in 1918.
+It was originally part of the city master plan drawn up in 1918 by William McLean, who had been city engineer of Alexandria at that time.
 It was noted that that requirement to use Jerusalem stone in new construction had limited the damage caused by the shelling in the Battle for Jerusalem during the 1948 Palestine war.

 Aharon Grebelsky established the country's first Jewish-owned quarry in Jerusalem in 1923.
-His son Yechiel expanded the business to employ over 100 workers, including quarriers, stonemasons, fabricators and installers.
+His son Yechiel expanded the business to employ more than 100 workers, including quarriers, stonemasons, fabricators and installers.
 The company inaugurated a new factory in Mitzpe Ramon in January 2000.
 There were 650 stone-cutting enterprises run by Palestinians in the West Bank as of 2000, producing a varied range of pink, sand, golden, and off-white bricks and tiles.

 Symbolic use

 The various "Jerusalem stones" are employed abroad in Jewish buildings as a symbol of Jewish identity.
 It has been used this way in many Jewish community centers, including the one in San Jose, Costa Rica.
 Jerusalem stone is frequently used in contemporary synagogue design, to create a simulation of the Western Wall or as a backdrop for the Holy Ark.

-A Pentecostal church in São Paulo, Brazil, ordered $8 million worth of Jerusalem stone to construct a replica of the Temple of Solomon, or Templo de Salomão that stands 180 feet tall.
+A Pentecostal church in São Paulo, Brazil, ordered $8 million worth of Jerusalem stone to construct a replica of the Temple of Solomon, or Templo de Salomão that stands 180 ft tall.